UniverseCitiz3n/UniverseCitiz3n.github.io/_posts/2020-02-25-MFA-Selenium.md

 # Intro

 Multi-factor authentication (MFA) is great security measure.
 The most common second factor is probably SMS code sent to your mobile phone.
 And what could go wrong there?
-Well I don't know how but at some point recently we had around **150 users** did not receive codes even though they configured **MFA**.
+Well I don't know how but at some point recently we had around **150 users** which did not receive codes even though they configured **MFA**.

 # Issue